japhb/Terminal-Tests/README.md

 ![Screenshot of quick test on Windows Terminal in UTF-8 mode](docs/images/quick-test-windows-terminal-utf8.png)

-Here it applies skin tones to the rightmost set, but still leaves extra room where the tone swatch *would* be, thus once again causing the line to wrap -- and this time also failing on the leftmost set of emoji faces, which should display in text outline mode as seen in the screenshot for `gnome-terminal`.
+Here it applies skin tones to the rightmost set, but still leaves extra room where the tone swatch *would* be, thus once again causing the line to be too long -- and this time also failing on the leftmost set of emoji faces, which should display in text outline mode as seen in the screenshot for `gnome-terminal`.

 However, Windows Terminal will only do that well under Windows 10 if "beta" UTF-8 support is turned on (see separate [Windows 10](#Windows 10) section below).
 Without that, the test pattern will fall apart: